Agentic OS.

 Orchestration audit

 You shipped an agent system.
-It mostly works.
-Sometimes it loops.
-Sometimes it spends 10x what it should.
-This audit finds the orchestration bug before your next customer demo or board update.
+It mostly works, but it loops on some inputs and spends 10x what it should.
+This audit finds the bug in your logs and the fix.

-• A full walkthrough of which agent calls what, when, and what could go wrong
+• A walkthrough of which agent calls what, when, and what could go wrong

-• Failure mode catalogue pulled from your real production logs, not theory
+• A list of failure modes pulled from your real logs, not theory

-• Specific recommendations for cost ceilings, retry logic, and fallback paths
+• Specific recommendations for cost ceilings, retry logic and fallbacks

 • A written 30-day plan to fix the top issues, ranked by impact